-- Flood depths rarely exceed 0.25 m and the associated flood hazard is generally of low to moderate - Surface water risk is minimal though a site-specific FRA would be required to ensure criterion for safe development and flood risk management, including safe access and egress - The site is subject to a significant increase in risk due to climate change, based on comparison between Flood Zone 3a and the 1 in 100 +cc AEP event outline.
+possible following a sequential approach to site layout, then the second part of the Exception Test must be passed Were any development to take place within Flood Zone 3a, a detailed evacuation plan would need to be developed and linked to relevant flood warning alerts.
+Flood depths rarely exceed 0.25 m and the associated flood hazard is generally of low to moderate Surface water risk is minimal though a site-specific FRA wou be required to ensure criterion for safe development and floor risk management, including safe access and egress The site is subject to a significant increase in risk due to climate change, based on comparison between Flood Zone 3 and the 1 in 100 +cc AEP event outline.
 As the site is at risk from Flood Zone 3a it should consider climate change in its mitigation strategies for development during the site planning stage.
-Any development within the 1 in 100 +cc AEP event outline should not reduce the available flood storage, though compensatory storage could be an option. - In line with normal practice, if infiltration methods are not practical, surface water will be required to discharge into Bradford Beck.
-The allowable rate of discharge will be based on the existing 1:2 year plus climate change event with a reduction of 30 percent that currently connects to the beck.
-If a connection does not currently exist into the beck, the maximum allowable discharge will be restricted to 2 litres/second/ hectare ensuring flows and volumes of surface water are managed to greenfield runoff characteristics.
-Sustainable drainage principles should be incorporated into the new sites drainage system with caution that any above ground surface water attenuation systems should not prohibit the sites current flood storage capacity.
+Any development within the 1 in 100 +cc AEP event outline should not reduce the available flood storage, though compensatory storage could be an option.
+In line with normal practice, if infiltration methods are not practical, surface water will be required to discharge will be based on the existing 1:2 year plus climate change event with a reduction of 30 percent that currently connects to the beck.
+If a connection does not currently exist into the beck, the maximum allowable discharge will be restriced to 2 litres/ second/ hectare ensuring flows and volumes of surface wate are managed to greenfield runoff characteristics.
+Sustainable drainage principles should be incorporated into the new sites drainage principles should not prohibit the sites current water attenuation systems should not prohibit the sites current water attenuation systems should not prohibit the sites current water attenuation systems should not prohibit the sites current water attenuation systems should not prohibit the sites current water attenuation systems should not prohibit the sites current water attenuation systems should not prohibit the sites ld d 3a g

+flood storage capacity.

+Conclusion